artemsites/cms-tables/README.md

-# CMS Sheets - a site management system based on Symfony and Google Tables
+# CMS Tables - a site management system based on Symfony and Google Tables